radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 ## Next steps

 After reading this guide you should have an understanding of the *Overview* screen components and how to navigate the Environment Operations Center user interface.
-For more information on environments, see the [environments overview](../environments/environment-overview/environments.md) guide.
 To learn how to create an environment, see the [create an environment](../environments/environment-overview/create-environments.md) guide.